-The capital programme currently has a budget shortfall of c£14m over three years which includes a fully funded year 1 programme.
+The general fund capital programme (including carry forwards) currently has an estimated budget shortfall of c£28m over three years which includes a fully funded year 1 programme.
 This shortfall over three years will be balanced through a combination of reducing or reprofiling capital expenditure and maximising capital funding opportunities such as bidding for capital grants.

 Supported borrowing is where a direct repayment source has been identified to cover the cost of borrowing, for example invest to save schemes (covered from the future income generation or cost reductions), and many projects under Housing, Local Economy and Regeneration classification.
-Another example is forward funding developer contributions, where borrowing will be repaid from future developer contributions to be received (highlighted orange in the chart above).
+Another example is forward funding developer contributions, where capital expenditure will be repaid from future developer contributions to be received.